-The Pro/INTRALINK data management tool is used in the storage of data and in the overall change control process put in place to govern changes to models and drawings.
+The Pro/INTRALINK oracle data management tool is used to store and manage electronic data represented in mechanical models, drawings, and other detailed electronic information (e.g., assembly, part, data curve, spreadsheet, etc.) and format that is generated using Pro/E. The Pro/INTRALINK system provides the systems and processes for the storage of data and establishes an overall change control to process and govern control changes to models and drawings.
 Pro/INTRALINK provides communication between the Commonspace (or server) and the workspace database, as illustrated in Figure 2-1.
-Models, drawings will be stored in a folder structure within the central database called the

-Commonspace, which is the collection point for all design activities, accessible to all users.
+Models, drawings will be stored in a folder structure within the central database called the Commonspace, which is the collection point for all design activities, accessible to all users.
 The Commonspace format will follow the project defined WBS structure The NCSX project Commonplace folder structure is shown in Figure 2-2.
 Each folder will have subfolders breaking down the second and third level WBS areas.

-Pro/INTRALINK provides methods to manage objects.
-A release scheme is used to establish the progression of an object (model or drawing) through the design process.
-A Pro/INTRALINK "baseline" can be set to establish a fixed configuration of objects; Release procedures are used for authorization to promote objects to higher Release levels, and Roles are established to define user data access.
+Pro/INTRALINK provides methods to manage objects and baselines stored within the Commonplace.
+The object is the basic building block of the Pro/INTRALINK database.
+A release scheme (2.5Section) is used to establish the progression of an object through the design process.
+A Pro/INTRALINK baseline can be set to establish a fixed configuration of objects; Release procedures are used for authorization to promote objects to higher Release levels, and Roles are established to define user data access.